Swimming Vacation – Loreto National Marine Park

 Keep in mind that you can skip any of the swims if you want and stay on our escort boat.
 We run our swimming tours during the shoulder season (spring and fall) to avoid high heat.
 The sea temperature is pleasant and warm during any of these months.

-Up to 15 guests (unless agreed differently), plus guides and boat captains.
+Up to 16 guests (unless agreed differently), plus guides (or a kayaker) and boat captains.

 In order to enjoy your walks on the islands, we advise you to bring comfortable light walking shoes for summer temperatures.
 Aqua shoes or sandals are recommended to have when we are stepping in and out of the boats on the beaches.